Writing Memoir

 Session 8: Making Research Work for You

 Practical advice on carrying out research online, and in libraries and archives.
-We will discuss the use of oral history, and the moral and legal obligations when interviewing someone.
-Also copyright issues with sources such as diaries and letters.
+We will discuss the use of oral history, and the moral and legal obligations when interviewing someone as well as copyright issues with sources such as diaries and letters.

 What to do if you come away from your research empty-handed?
 How do you fill in gaps or should they be left bare?
 Is there such a thing as too much research and how do you know when to stop researching?